BardicNoel/lorerim-arcaneum/docs/infinite-grid-migration-checklist.md

 ## Overview

-This checklist outlines the step-by-step process to migrate from `react-masonry-css` to `@egjs/react-infinitegrid` for improved virtualization and performance with large datasets (2,500+ items).
+This checklist outlines the step-by-step process to migrate from the current non-virtualized `VirtualMasonryGrid` to `@egjs/react-infinitegrid` for improved virtualization and performance with large datasets (2,500+ items).

 ## Current State Analysis

-- **Current Library**: `react-masonry-css` v1.0.16
+- **Current Implementation**: `VirtualMasonryGrid` (misleadingly named - NOT actually virtualized)
 - **Primary Usage**: `SearchResultsGrid.tsx` in search feature
 - **Grid Configuration**: Responsive breakpoints (3/2/1 columns)
 - **Item Types**: Multiple searchable item types with dynamic heights
+- **Performance Issue**: All items rendered in DOM simultaneously (no virtualization)

 ---